gitter-badger/cs335finalproject/README.md

 -   Start reading documentation / tutorials on LibGDX
 -   Assign peices of the project to various members
 -  i.e. Quality Assurance Tester, Art/Sprites, Gameplay Mechanics, Data Persistance?

+### Communcation
+We all have different schedules.
+We can research how remote teams communicate to each other i.e. Gitter